 The maintenance/administrator view must allow the user to perform various administration operations: view the list of indexed file names, add files to the index, remove files from the index, and update the index (when files have been modified since they were indexed).

 The user interface should be complete, but none of the functionality needs to be implemented at this time.
 You should implement stub methods for the functionality not yet implemented, and invoke them from your event handlers.
 The stub methods can either return “canned” (fake but realistic) data, or throw an OperationNotSupported exception.
 The only button that needs to do anything is the one used to switch to the maintenance view.

 Since the user interfaces don't do anything, there is nothing to test yet.
 However, you must create a test class with at least one test method (it can just return success if you wish).
-I suggest your group agree to use JUnit 4 style tests for now.
+I suggest your group agree to use JUnit 5 style tests; JUnit 4 is also acceptable.

 You can download a Search Engine model solution to play with it and inspect its user interface.
-Please keep in mind you do not have to copy that user interface; instead, invent a better one.
+Please keep in mind you do not (and should not) have to copy that user interface; instead, invent a better one!

 In part II (data), your group will implement the file or database operations of the search engine (the “model”).
 That includes reading and writing the inverted index and file list from/to storage, reading other files a word at a time, and storing file metadata such as last modified time.
 This does not include creating the index nor implementing any search operations.

 In part III (collections), you will implement the inverted index operations, including Boolean searching, adding to the index, and removing files from the index.
 (The “controller”.)
 (The index is a complex data structure.)
 At this point, your search engine should be fully functional.